OUr missionS

 Cong Quartet believes that the humanistic experience of chamber music is a treasure to the community and integrating chamber music into the daily lives of audiences is very essential.
 We try our best to establish the group and each of us as part of the community and share ourselves to the people around us.

 Classical & chamber music should not be caged in the concert hall, We have performed for and collaborated with children hospitals, hospices, government departments, elderly cares, schools for children with special needs, homeless shelters, new immigrants association, churches, prisons, psychiatric hostels and many other similar occasions in Asia, America and Europe, especially during our time with Musethica.
 We also highly enjoy working with the adult chamber music community as we believe the enjoyment of chamber music should not be limited by age, level of playing, race and occupation.
+As the musical partner of Domaine de La Garde in France, the quartet gives a session to introduce classical music to the refugees and immigrants community in Bourg-en-Bresse every summer.

 Our quartet also took part in the “Stand for Human Rights” project for Human Rights Defenders (HRDs) in Thailand who have lost their lives for protecting environmental values and human rights, and participated in activities that share the same values as we do when needed.